OpenOrg-gg/ethsecurity/index.md

 # Is Ethereum a Security?
 <br />
 The question of if Ethereum is a security has been a topic of hot debate, especially as Ethereum transitioned to "Proof-of-Stake" a model in which users stake their Ether on a validator and take part in rewards for validating the network.
-In order to answer if Ethereum is a security, at least in the eyes of US regulators, we must view it through the lens of a test known as the "*Howey Test*" which is a **three-pronged**[^1] that determines if Ethereum is a security.
+In order to answer if Ethereum is a security, at least in the eyes of US regulators, we must view it through the lens of a test known as the "*Howey Test*" which is a **three-pronged**[^1] test that determines if Ethereum is a security.
 It should be noted that *all* three prongs of the test must be met for something to be deemed a security.
 We can review the elements of the test individually:
 <br />
 ## 1. An investment of money: